-- interest cost on the defined benefit obligation; - interest income on scheme assets; and - interest on the provision for tax on the economic surplus available as a refund and on the minimum funding requirement obligation.

-Previously, the Group determined interest income on scheme assets based on their long-term rate of expected return and all changes in the provision for tax on the economic surplus available as a refund and in the minimum funding requirement obligation were recognised in other comprehensive income.

-3. CHANGE IN ACCOUNTING POLICIES CONTINUED

-This change in accounting policy has been applied retrospectively.
-The change has decreased the defined benefit expense recognised in the consolidated income statement and correspondingly increased the loss on remeasurements of the net defined benefit asset/liability recognised in other comprehensive income by £15 million for the year ended 31 December 2012.

-The following table summarises the financial effects on the consolidated income statement and the statement of consolidated comprehensive income as a result of the implementation of the new accounting policy:
+- interest cost on the defined benefit obligation; - interest income on scheme assets; and - interest on the provision for tax on the economic surplus available as a refund and on the minimum funding requirement obligation. - Previously, the Group determined interest income on scheme assets based on their long-term rate of expected return and all changes in the provision for tax on the economic surplus available as a refund and in the minimum funding requirement obligation were recognised in other comprehensive income. - This change in accounting policy has been applied retrospectively.
+The change has decreased the defined benefit expense recognised in the consolidated income statement and correspondingly increased the loss on remeasurements of the net defined benefit asset/liability recognised in other comprehensive income by £15 million for the year ended 31 December 2012. - The following table summarises the financial effects on the consolidated income statement and the statement of consolidated comprehensive income as a result of the implementation of the new accounting policy:

-Year ended 31 Dece mber 2012 PGL Pension Pearl Scheme Pension £m Group Staff on Scheme £m Consolidated income statement: Increase in net investment income 5 14 Increase in deferred tax expense (1) (3) Net increase in profit for the year 4 11 Statement of consolidated comprehensive income: Decrease in remeasurements of net defined benefit asset/liability (5) (14) Increase in tax effects on remeasurements of net defined benefit asset/liability 1 3 Net decrease in remeasurements of net defined benefit asset/liability (4) (11)
+Year ended 3 1 December 2012 PGL Pension Scheme £m Pearl Group Staff Pension Scheme £m Consolidated income statement: Increase in net investment income 5 14 Increase in deferred tax expense (1) (3) Net increase in profit for the year 4 11 Statement of consolidated comprehensive income: Decrease in remeasurements of net defined benefit asset/liability (5) (14) Increase in tax effects on remeasurements of net defined benefit asset/liability 1 3 Net decrease in remeasurements of net defined benefit asset/liability (4 .)
+(11)